rkassila/HealthBot/README.md

 # HealthBot

-HealthBot is a chatbot interface project (in development) designed to assist patients in describing their symptoms and receiving potential diagnoses / transmitting information to their healthcare provider.
+HealthBot is a chatbot interface project (in development) designed to assist patients and healthcare providers in describing their symptoms and receiving potential diagnoses / transmitting information to their healthcare provider.
 The chatbot will perform feature extraction, cross-references symptoms with a medical database, and provide predictions for possible diseases.
 It will also generate reports and handle patient history and ongoing treatments.

 ---